eliotmuirgrid/iguanax/README.md

 I will get around to fixing that and there will be a Mozilla 2.0 licensed version of Iguana X when I have had time to make something which actually works stably in production.
-Until that point I am recommending all my customers use either Iguana 6.1.5 or Iguana 6.2.
+Until that point I am recommending all my customers use either Iguana 6.1.5 or Iguana 6.2 if they are doing something serious.
+Iguana X is a lot of fun to play with and it looks much prettier!

 Go to [www.interfaceware.com](https://www.interfaceware.com).
 For more information.